The Ultimate Guide to Snake Plant (Sansevieria) Care

 Curling or wrinkled leaves

 Curling or wrinkled leaves can be a response to under-watering.
 Ensure your snake plant should be watered enough to get its upright shape.
-High- temperatures can also cause the wrinkled leaves of your snake plant
+High- temperatures can also cause the wrinkled leaves of your snake plant.

 Brown leaf Spots

-The thing to know about it
+An important thing to know about Snake Plant

-It has air-purifying properties, although generally safe, yet it\’s essential to keep it out of reach of curious pets and children, as ingesting its leaves may cause mild gastrointestinal issues.
+It has air-purifying properties, although generally safe, yet it’s essential to keep it out of reach of curious pets and children, as ingesting its leaves may cause mild gastrointestinal issues.
 Embrace the beauty of this low-toxicity gem while taking precautionary measures to keep it safe for all.

 Additional care tips